Suchitra2309/Customer-Satisfaction-Analysis/README.md

 Calculated the NPS to gauge overall customer loyalty and identify areas to convert detractors into promoters.

 This project strengthened my analytical and problem-solving skills while showcasing the value of data-driven decisions to enhance customer experience and business outcomes.

+# Key Outcomes

+ • Customers giving low ratings span a wide age range, with notable peaks around ages 30-40 and 50-60, which suggests age-related dissatisfaction trends.
+ • Purchase amount and frequency distributions reveal that low ratings are not limited to low spenders or infrequent buyers; even high spenders and frequent buyers express dissatisfaction, which shows service quality issues.
+ • Thereturn rate distribution shows that higher return rates correlate with low ratings, particularly for product quality and website ease of use, which indicates dissatisfaction with product and website experiences.

+ # Suggestions

+ • Identify specific concerns for age groups 30–40 and 50–60 through surveys.Customize services,
+ products, and marketing for their needs.
+ • Improve customer support and solve issues quickly and reward high spenders with loyalty programs or exclusive benefits.
+ • Fix quality problems by improving checks and using return data to spot issues.
+ • Make the website easier to use by improving navigation, search, and mobile design.
+Provide tour guide for users.
+ • Analyze why products are returned and fix common issues.
+ • Last but not least, Collect customer feedback regularly and act on it.
+Use dashboards to track satisfaction and returns, and improve continuously.